 If you choose this option, of waiting, you should contact the hospital immediately if any of the following occur:

-1. You feel unwell or have a raised temperature - you will need to take your temperature three or four times a day until delivery, (your midwife will show you how if you are not sure).
+- You feel unwell or have a raised temperature – we recommend you take your temperature every four hours while at home.
 You will need to call the maternity assessment line if your temperature is 37.5 or more.
 You can purchase a thermometer from any local chemist store if you do not already have one at home.

 You may labour and give birth on the Rosie birth centre if you experience ruptured membranes providing the interval from your waters breaking to the onset if labour does not exceed 48 hours.
-In which case, birth on the delivery unit will be advised.
+In which case, birth on the delivery unit will be recommended to enable continuous monitoring of your baby’s heartbeat.

 Choice 2: Stay in hospital and be induced (active management)